divraj/divraj.github.io/_posts/2024-10-15-india-is-overrated.md

 author: "Divraj Jain"
 ---

 India has leapfrogged directly into a stock market economy like the USA.
+While equities continue to grow in price and volume income growth has not kept par.
+China on the other hand until recently seen modest equity price but median income has grown aggressively.

 ![comparison](https://github.com/divraj/divraj.github.io/raw/master/_assets/comparison.png){:class="img-responsive"}